tact-lang/pitaya/docs/SPECIFICATION.md

 **Crash Tolerance & Sessions**: Readers tolerate truncated last lines, resuming from the `last_event_start_offset`.
 Claude Code sessions are preserved via container+volume naming.
 On resume, orchestration reattaches by durable task key without duplicating containers or branches.

 This approach balances durability with simplicity.
-No databases to manage, no complex schemas to migrate.
-Just files that are easy to inspect, backup, and understand.
+No databases to manage and no complex schemas to migrate.
+Files are easy to inspect, back up, and understand.
+State snapshots are written atomically (temporary file + rename) and duplicated under `logs/<run_id>/state.json`.

 ## 6.6 Platform Support

 The orchestrator includes extensive platform-specific support:

+**Primary Platform**: Linux is the primary development and deployment platform with full feature support.

+**macOS Support**: Fully supported via Docker Desktop.
+The SELinux `:z` flag is automatically excluded on macOS.
+Path length limitations are generally not an issue.
+Requires Docker Desktop installation.

+**Windows Support**:

+- WSL2 (Windows Subsystem for Linux) provides the supported configuration for best compatibility
+- Alternative: Native Docker Desktop works but has limitations:
+  - Path length restrictions (260 character limit)
+  - Different path separators cause issues in some edge cases
+  - Performance is typically slower than WSL2

+WSL2 note: Place the repository inside the WSL filesystem (e.g., `~/repo`), not under `/mnt/c/...`, to avoid slow bind mounts.
+Bind-mounting NTFS paths into Linux containers can significantly degrade performance.

+Native Windows note: If running outside WSL, enable Windows long‑path support or keep repository paths short to avoid path length issues.
+WSL2 remains the supported approach.

 **Windows Subsystem for Linux (WSL)**: Automatic detection and path conversion: